anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This offers the following advantages.
-The origin of requests and responses can be authenticated independently of message transfer.
+The origin of requests and responses can be authenticated independent of message transfer.
 This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
 This in turn provides architectural flexibility where and when to